-- a.
-Ability of the tenderer to meet the timeframes desired by Council; - b.
-Experience and capability of the tenderer; - c.
-Quality management systems; - d.
-Continuous improvement systems; - e.
+- e.
+Ability of the tenderer to meet the timeframes desired by Council. - f.
+Experience and capability of the Tenderer. - g.
+Quality management systems - h.
+Continuous improvement systems - i.
 Any accreditation which may be required as a prerequisite; and

 Any other criteria considered relevant to the particular Contract.